-YEAR 10 - 2016
+YEAR 10 - 2017

-The academic program for Year 10 students at St Margaret's Anglican Girls School in 2016 will consist of six compulsory subjects and three elective subjects.
+The academic program for Year 10 students at St Margaret's Anglican Girls School in 2017 will consist of six compulsory subjects and three elective subjects.
 Although Mathematics is a core subject there are two strands offered.
 Teachers will assist students to choose the strand most appropriate for them at this stage of their education.

-To ensure the learning opportunities available offer academic rigour and the depth necessary to enable a smooth transition into Year 11, electives are chosen for the year.
-An important objective of the Year 10 program at St Margaret's is the inclusion of the Common Curriculum Elements (CCEs) within subjects, as your daughter will be assessed in these in the Year 12 Queensland Core Skills Test.
+To ensure the learning opportunities available offer academic rigour and the depth necessary to enable a smooth transition into Year II, electives are chosen for the year.

 Core Electives

 English Business

 Mathematics Drama

 Science English Extension

 History Food & Textile

 Religious and Values Education Geography

 Health and Physical Education Legal Studies

-Learning Enhancement
+, Learning Enhancement

 Multimedia Studies

 Music

 Science Extension

 Languages - French, German, Mandarin

 Visual Art

-Some of the most important decisions students make at school are those relating to subject selection.
-These decisions are important as they may affect a student's success at school and how she feels about her learning.
-Subject selection may also impact on career plans after leaving school.
+Some of the most important academic decisions students make at school are those relating to subject selection.
+These decisions are important as they influence a student's engagement in their learning.
+Subject selection can also impact on career plans after leaving school.
 As an overall strategy, it is suggested that students choose subjects which: